chaosarium/Influx/LLM.md

 - Axum + Postgres (SurrealDB is deprecated, but we keep the code around) backend service exposing an API
 - Python + NLP libraries via another HTTP server for NLP
   - The current focus is to get Spacy working while ignoring other things
 - Elm frontend that interacts with the API
 - fsrs-rs for SRS algorithm (planned)

 ## Code Style Guidelines

 - Do not remove comments
 - **In General:**
   - Prefer descriptive names, use domain terminology (Token, Phrase, DocSeg, etc.)
 - **Python:**
   - Do not be sloppy about types.
 Do not do things like `if foo` when `foo` is a list.
 Do things like `if foo != []` instead.
   - Test cases use `inline-snapshot` and shold be snapshot tests.
   - Always include type annotation.
 - **Elm:**
   - Component functions end in uppercase `C`, e.g. `textboxC` for some textbox component used in HTML forms.

+## Security/Authentication/Validation

+Disregard these for now as the app is intended to run locally and we want to move quickly.